shstefanov/orbits-generator/README.md

       // latitude:  [ -90,  90  ],
       // height:    [ -11000, 9000 ],
-      // But all grid queries should match dimmensions schema },
+      // But all grid queries should match dimmensions schema

+      // Important: Internal representation of the grid is flat array
+      // So the 'volume'( dimmension_1_size * dimmension_2_size * dimmension_3_size ... etc)
+      // cannot be more than 4294967295 ( ~ 1625 ^ 3 ) which is the maximu size of array in JavaScript
+    },

     // Optional: determines if some of dimmensions "wraps",